Miphonya/PrintSystem/PrintSystem/PrintSystemGUI/README.md

 The software will likely receive updates in the future, but this is not guaranteed.

-📚 Print entire folders with one click
+-   📚 Print entire folders with one click
-🎨 Monochrome function
+-   🎨 Monochrome function
-🚮 Ability to automatically delete files after printing 💫 Duplex function
+-   🚮 Ability to automatically delete files after printing
+-   💫 Duplex function
-🛡 Privacy focused
+-   🛡 Privacy focused
-🌟 No data saved all is on local
+-   🌟 No data saved all is on local
-🗺 Multilanguage [Very soon]
+-   🗺 Multilanguage [Very soon]

 # 🏃‍♀️ How to install
 To install the software, go to the releases page and select the version that suits you, double click on "Setup.exe" and you're done!
 For the portable version, simply click on the shortcut.
 <br> NOTE: YOU NEED DOTNET 4.8.1 OR A LATER VERSION.

 # 🔨 Built with
-🧠 My little brain
+-   🧠 My little brain<br>
-100% C#
+-   100% C#<br>
-.net 4.8.1
+-   .net 4.8.1

 # 📜 ChangeLogs
-Version 1.0.0:Original release.
+-   Version 1.0.0 : Original release.

 # 📚 CREDIT
 MaterialSkin & MaterialSkin.Updated by Ignace Maes (https://github.com/IgnaceMaes/MaterialSkin)